SigurdHuse/FYS3150/project5/README.md

 # Simulating a Wave packet with zero or more slits
 The schrodinger equation can be used to describe the movement of a wave packet.
-To able to simulate such a wave packet it is placed inside a square box with side length 1 which dirichlet boundary conditions.
+To able to simulate such a wave packet it is placed inside a square box with side length 1 with dirichlet boundary conditions.
 Using the Crank-Nicolson method it is then possible to numerically solve the schrodinger equation, and simulate the movement of a wave packet.
 Additionally, it is possible to add a wall with slits inside the box, and simulate how this affects the wave packet's movement.

 ## How to build
 Run command: